anitab-org/mentorship-android/.github/CONTRIBUTING.md

 # Contributing Guidelines

-* You can join us on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
+* You can join us on [AnitaB.org's Open Source Zulip](https://anitab-org.zulipchat.com/).
 Each active repo has its own stream to direct questions to (for example #powerup or #portal).
 Mentorship System stream is [#mentorship-system](https://anitab-org.zulipchat.com/#narrow/stream/222534-mentorship-system).
-* Remember that this is an inclusive community, committed to creating a safe, positive environment.
+* **Remember**, this is an inclusive community, committed to creating a safe, positive environment.
 See the full [Code of Conduct](http://www.systers.io/code-of-conduct.html).
 * Follow our [Commit Message Style Guide](https://github.com/anitab-org/mentorship-android/wiki/Commit-Message-Style-Guide) when you commit your changes.
 * Please consider raising an issue before submitting a pull request (PR) to solve a problem that is not present in our [issue tracker](https://github.com/anitab-org/mentorship-android/issues).
 This allows maintainers to first validate the issue you are trying to solve and also reference the PR to a specific issue.
 * When developing a new feature, include at least one test when applicable.